 Boosting biosecurity practices is the best way for farms to prevent that from happening again.
 But some farms do and others don't.

 University of Vermont researchers are using video games to predict how human behavior could impact animal disease outbreaks.
-It's part of a $7.4 million biosecurity initiative going on on campus now.

 Our Cat Viglienzoni found out how their projections could help protect the agriculture industry.

 Tracking a pig diarrhea virus through farms doesn't sound like a video game you'd even think of developing... unless you're in UVM's Social Ecological Gaming and Simulation Lab.

 "What happens on a farm doesn't stay on a farm," researcher Gabriela Bucini said.